RarelyCharlie/rarelycharlie.github.io/_howto/taglist.md

 feedback: https://www.7cups.com/@RarelyCharlie
 ---

-<p style="color: #a00; border: 1px solid #a00; padding: 1ex; margin-left: -1ex;">Changes to the forum made by 7 Cups in March 2022 are preventing many taglists from updating.
-The affected taglists are those with more than one page in the control thread.
+<p style="color: #a00; border: 1px solid #a00; padding: 1ex; margin-left: -1ex;">Changes to the forum made by 7 Cups in March 2022 are currently preventing taglists from updating.
 This is being worked on.</p>

 The Taglist Service here provides a secure and easy way to create auto-updating taglists for 7 Cups.